 Each state sets an age of consent—the minimum age someone must be to have sex.
 People below this age are considered children and cannot legally agree to have sex.
 In other words, even if the child or teenager says “Yes”, the law says “No”.

 In most states the age of consent is 16 or 18.
 In some states the age of consent varies according to the age difference between the participants.
 Generally, “I thought she was 18”, is not considered a legal excuse.
 It’s up to both participants to make sure their partner is legally old enough to take part.
-The age of consent in MA is 16.
+The age of consent in Massachusetts is 16 years old.

 Do both participants have the capacity to consent?